-- For a Non-Medical RCL, meet with your academic advisor (or course instructor if dropping a course for academic difficulty) before submitting the e-form.
+- For a non-medical RCL, meet with your academic advisor (or course instructor if dropping a course) before submitting the e-form.
 You will need to provide the name and email address of the advisor/instructor in your e-form request.

-- Log into iHawk and complete the appropriate form (Medical or Non-Medical) under F-1 Student Services > Reduced Course Load.
+- Log into iHawk and complete the appropriate form under F-1 Student Services > Reduced Course Load.

 - Wait until you receive an e-mail notification saying that you should come to ISS.

-- Meet with an ISS advisor, who will review your request with you.
+- Meet with an ISS advisor during drop-in advising, who will review your request with you.
 Please refer to our Advising webpage for more information.